MicrosoftDocs/azure-ai-docs/articles/search/search-security-rbac.md

 Owners and Contributors grant the same permissions, except that only Owners can assign roles.

 Owners and Contributors can create, read, update, and delete objects in the Azure portal *if API keys are enabled*.
-The portal uses API keys on internal calls to data plane APIs.
-In an Azure RBAC-only configuration, Owner and Contributor can't manage objects on the data plane.
+The portal uses keys on internal calls to data plane APIs.
+In you subsequently configure Azure AI Search to use "roles only", then Owner and Contributor won't be able to manage objects in the portal using just those role assignments.
+The solution is to assign more roles, such as Search Index Data Reader, Search Index Data Contributor, and Search Service Contributor.

 ## Assign roles